mohammadrony/emarket/README.md

 #### Frontend Description

-This project uses many good features of Vue.js(version 2).
+This project is implemented in Vue.js(version 2).
 The web app features **state management with multiple modules** in the store directory.
 For the frontend, there's an authentication process with a **reset password** feature that includes email automation.
 By using **Stripe's payment method**, the web app can process different kinds of cards and currencies supported by Stripe.
 From the routing pages, you'll find detailed code about how to **restrict someone visiting a route** and show a default page for an **unauthenticated request or any wrong URL** entered.
 There are also other features, including real-time updates without reloading the page, and more.

 #### Backend Description